Enterprise Asset Management. Are you using Best Practices?

 - Are you missing opportunities because the system just isn’t coping?

-- Are there complaints, tantrums, walk outs, picket lines, news reporters, lawyers???
+- Are there complaints, tantrums, walkouts, picket lines, news reporters, and lawyers???
 Ok, ok.
 So things haven’t become THAT drastic!

 The good news is you are not alone.
-It’s more common that you might think for an operations and maintenance manager at a large facility to have a powerful CMMS at their fingertips — but not have the time to make the most of its functionality.
+It’s more common than you might think for operation and maintenance managers at a large facility to have a powerful CMMS at their fingertips — but not have the time to make the most of its functionality.

-Could it be time for a CMMS Health Check
+It could be time for a CMMS health check

-You agree that without your CMMS/EAM system running at optimum efficiency, things start to fall apart, right?
-Well, it might just be time for a full review of your CMMS/EAM system.
+Without your CMMS/EAM system running at optimum efficiency, things start to fall apart.
+So, it might just be time for a full review of your CMMS/EAM system.

-Regardless of whether you are using a CMMS, or a manual system, there’s nothing like a fresh pair of expert eyes to help you see where and how you could be saving time, and getting more done… more easily.
+Regardless of whether you are using a CMMS, or a manual system, there’s nothing like a fresh pair of expert eyes to help you see where and how you could be saving time, and getting more done in an easier manner.
+For example: